Plebeian-Technology/sway/README.md

 ## Adding a New Locale

-Sway is designed to work with, and be extended to, multiple locations regardless of city, region or country and anyone and everyone is free to onboard a new municipality or `"locale"` into Sway.
+Sway is designed to work with and be extended to multiple locations regardless of city, region or country, and anyone and everyone is free to onboard a new municipality or `"locale"` into Sway.

 ### Current Supported Locales

 -   Baltimore City, Maryland, United States - `baltimore-maryland-united_states`
--   Washington, District of Columbia, United States - `washington-district_of_columbia-united_states`

 ### Onboarding

-To add a new locale, create a new [Issue](https://github.com/Plebeian-Technology/sway/issues) and label it as `locale` and include the below files:
+To add a new locale, create a new [Issue](https://github.com/dcordz/sway-rails/issues) and label it as `locale` and include the below files:

 -   An SVG image avatar for the locale, usually a flag representing that municipality.
-See [/avatars/baltimore-maryland-united_states.svg](//avatars/baltimore-maryland-united_states.svg) as an example.
+See [/public/images/avatars/baltimore-maryland-united_states.svg](/public/images/avatars/baltimore-maryland-united_states.svg) as an example.
 Wikipedia and Twitter are good sources to get these from.

 -   A `.geojson` file named `<city>-<region>-<country>.geojson` with locations of each district corresponding to the respective legislator.
 For example, GeoJSON data for Baltimore City can be found [here](https://data.baltimorecity.gov/datasets/council-district-2021) - other cities may have similar sources.

--   A Microsoft Excel `.xlsx` file or a Comma-Separated Values `.csv` spreadsheet with 5 sheets (For an example spreadsheet see [https://docs.google.com/spreadsheets/d/1gTg19Lev54xqH744oPCMXrM3vFnLywNxwiTD_ZHAyHE/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1gTg19Lev54xqH744oPCMXrM3vFnLywNxwiTD_ZHAyHE/edit?usp=sharing)):

-    1. A sheet named `Locale` sheet listing the city, region, region code, country, districts and icon file name for the locale. (**Required**)

-    2. A sheet named `Legislators` sheet with the title, first name, last name, external id and more information about each legislator in the locale. (**Required**)

-    3. A sheet named `LegislatorVotes` sheet with external bill id, external legislator id and how each legislator voted on the bill.
-(Optional)

-    4. A sheet named `Bills` sheet with information about a handful of bills in the municipality.
-(Optional)

-    5. A sheet named `Organizations` sheet with information about how different organizations have commented on legislation in the locale.
-(Optional)
+-   Adding new Bills, Organizations and LegislatorVotes requires administrative access to Sway.
+More importantly it requires a commmitment to selecting, researching and summarizing a Bill of the Week each week for your Sway locale.

+-   To add and/or update Legislators in Sway, please provide a `legislators.json` file.
+For an example of the file structure, see [the Baltimore legislators.json file.](/storage/seeds/data/united_states/maryland/baltimore/legislators.json)

 ---